Symbolic Reasoning about Quantum Circuits in Coq: Related work

 Note that although sparse matrix computation is well studied in other areas of Computer Science, we are not aware of any library in Coq dedicated to sparse matrices.
 We consider the symbolic approach proposed in the current work as a contribution in this perspective.
 For example, let us consider the gate CX.
 It is represented as a sparse $4\times 4$ matrix with $4$ out of the $16$ entries being non-zero (cf. Section~\ref{sec:bqm}).
 As we can see in (\ref{eq:cx}), its symblic representation is

 using the terms $I_2$ and $B_j$ ($j\in \{0,...,3\}$).
 Those terms are the basic building blocks of our formalization of quantum circuits and our symbolic reasoning.
 The expression in (\ref{eq:cxb}) can be viewed as a compact way of representing the sparse matrix of gate $CX$.
+Furthermore, representing sparse matrices using Dirac notation is convenient for readability and cancelling zero matrices due to orthogonality of basic vectors.

 Apart from Coq, other proof assistants have also been used to verify quantum circuits and programs.
 Liu et al.~\cite{LZWYLLYZ19} used the theorem prover Isabelle/HOL~\cite{NPW02} to formalize a quantum Hoare logic~\cite{Yin16} and verify its soundness and completeness for partial correctness.
 Unruh [6] developed a relational quantum Hoare logic and implemented an Isabelle-based tool to prove the security of post-quantum cryptography and quantum protocols.
 Beillahi et al.~\cite{BMT19} verified quantum circuits with up to 190 two-qubit gates in HOL Light.
 It relies on the formalization of Hilbert spaces in HOL Light proposed by Mahmoud et al. in~\cite{MAT13}, where a number of laws about complex functions and linear operators are proved.
 Although linear operators correspond to matrices in the finite-dimension case, our results are not implied by those in ~\cite{BMT19,MAT13}.
-For instance, a quantum state in \cite{BMT19} is necessarily a vector, which means that only pure states can be represented.
+For instance, a quantum state in~\cite{BMT19} is necessarily a vector, which means that only pure states can be represented.
 In contrast, we can also deal with mixed states in the form of density matrices.
-Furthermore, one of our main contributions is to represent sparse matrices using Dirac notation, which is convenient for readability and cancelling zero matrices due to orthogonality of basic vectors.
+Chareton et al.~\cite{Chr21} proposed a verification framework QBRICKS embedded in the Why3 deductive verification tool~\cite{WHY}.
+It represents quantum circuits by a variant of path-sum representation~\cite{Amy18} called parametrized path-sums and can describe circuits in a functional language efficiently.
+However, this representation is measurement-free, which is different from the our approach as we can directly describe quantum measurements on quantum states represented by density matrices.

 Notice that the laws in Table~\ref{t:core} play an important role in our symbolic reasoning of quantum circuits.
 Although they resemble to some laws in a ring, the matrices under our consideration can be of various dimensions and they do not form a ring.
 It is also critical that the multiplication of two matrices, e.g. a row vector and a column vector, could be a scalar number (and even zero).
 Thus, rings are not enough here.
 The proof-by-reflection technique for rings might be useful but are usually hard to develop.
 We have shown that the tactic-based method is already efficient in our application scenario, and also flexible for both fully-automated and interactive proofs.